 Permitting procedures are clearly noted in each application and municipal code.
 Although multiple review processes and discretionary requirements exist, they are streamlined through concurrent application processing and inter-departmental consultation to reduce unexpected barriers during the permitting process.
 Due to lower permit volume, processing times in the City of Sebastopol are generally less than larger jurisdictions.
-To further remove constraints in the development process, Programs A-3.1, A-3.5, and D-2.2 serve to reduce discretionary permitting review and approvals.
+In order to further remove constraints in the development process, Program A-3.1 will facilitate non-discretionary permitting review and approvals through the development of Objective Design Standards.
 Additionally, Program B-2.1 includes actions to prioritize and expedite the processing of affordable and special needs housing.